acressy/acressy/README.md

 ## What I'm Working On 👩‍🔬
 - **Research**: As part of my senior research lab this past spring, I worked to analyze ribonucleotide incorporation patterns within the genomic DNA of _Sacharomyces cerevisea_ in order to understand more about the impact of rNMP incorporation on DNA as well as any biases that might be present.
 - **STEM Outreach**: I have been co-president of a club called Little Einsteins since Fall 2024.
 Our mission is to encourage a love for STEM in the Atlanta area, specifically for students K-5.
 Each semester we create 700+ STEM activity kits for kids at local libraries and help host STEM activities at local Title I elementary schools.
-- **Learning Outside of the Classroom**: Currently working on the Rosalind Project problems to try and build on my programming skillset before starting my master's in bioinformatics this fall.
+- **Learning Outside of the Classroom**: Currently working on the Advent of Code problems to help build my programming knowledge.
-- **Running Goals**: I just ran the Peachtree Road Race (10k) in July 2025!
+- **Running Goals**: I just ran the Peachtree Road Race (10k) in July 2025 and the Marietta Gobble Jog (10k) in November of 2025!
 I am currently going on runs just for fun but I am looking for a new race to run soon :)

 ## Skills & Interests 🧬💻
 - **Programming**: R, Python, MySQL